 Degree Requirements

-To earn a M.A. in Philosophy, students must complete at least eleven courses:
+To earn a M.A. in Philosophy, students must complete the following (effective Fall 2025):

 Pedagogical Training is a new requirement effective Fall 2023.
-This can be satisfied in a number of ways including in enrolling in PHIL 718.
+This can be satisfied in a number of ways, typically by enrolling in PHIL 718.
 Discuss with your advisor on the best way to fulfill this requirement.

 Academic Standards